 To ensure consistency and progression in the teaching of mathematics throughout the school, this Calculations Policy has been produced and developed by the Maths Subject Leader.
-The strategies in the policy were informed by a range of research and consideration of successful strategies currently in use.
-This policy explains the different strategies used for calculations in our school from EYFS to KS2.
+The strategies in the policy were initially informed by a range of research and consideration of successful strategies currently in use.
+This policy explains the different strategies used for calculations in our school from EYFS to KS2 in alignment with the White Rose scheme that we follow.